Skip to main content

 • Web-accessible resources still need explicit exposure.

-• Permissions still determine what the extension is allowed to do.
+• Permissions still determine what the extension can do.

 • Messaging and storage still need explicit design.